crate/cloud-howtos/docs/private-endpoints.rst

 private connection to your cluster.
 Effectively, it allows you to bypass the public internet when accessing the environment where your cluster is deployed.
 CrateDB Cloud supports both AWS and Azure private endpoints.
 To create a private endpoint, you need to deploy a cluster first.
-To do that go to the `Cloud Console`_.
+To do that, go to the `Cloud Console`_.

 .. rubric:: Table of contents